GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hbase/README.md

-## Hbase To GCS
+## Hbase To Bigtable

-Template for reading files from Hbase and writing to Google Cloud Storage.
+Template for reading files from Hbase and writing to Cloud Bigtable.
 It supports writing in JSON, CSV, Parquet and Avro formats.

 ## Requirements